SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 -------

 Waveforms can be zoomed in and out interactively in amplitude and time.
 Use the *View* menu or refer to the section :ref:`scrttv-hot-keys` for options.

-In addition to the actions available from the View menu, zooming is supported mouse actions:
+In addition to the actions available from the View menu, zooming is supported by mouse actions:

 * Zooming in in time: Right-click on time axis, drag to the right.
 A green bar appears